Lisbon revisited (updated April 2024)

 http://www.l-eclair.pt

-and pure chocolate heaven…
+and for pure chocolate heaven you cannot miss…

 BETTINA & NICCOLO CORALLO